-The Office of Student Conduct is located on the right side of the University Police Duplex, located on A Street behind University Place.
+The Office of Student Conduct is located in Reynolds Hall, Room 104D.
 A professional staff member is available to assist any student, parent, student organization, staff member, faculty member, or administrator in understanding and applying the PSC Student Conduct Code.
 The telephone number for Student Conduct Services is 304-788-6910 and the email address is kaanderson@mail.wvu.edu.